dcarrel/bnsm-disk/README.md

 `ALPHA` Usual $\alpha$ viscosity parameter

 `VISCLIM` Whether or not to limit the viscosity is set, according to whatever procedure is set (now done according to a combination of tracers/ad-hoc source limiting which I want to remove).
+Don't think this is actually used anymore.

 `RHOCRIT` Sets the critical density of the disk where the tracers are initially set.